Rajivkumar2023/E-voting/README.md

 MySQL: Version 8.0.32 or higher

-IDE: eclipse IDE  or Intellje
+IDE: eclipse IDE  or Intellje  IDEA